 Ingredients:

-Pro tip: The key is in the glass — those big round copa glasses really do make a difference.
-It’s not just aesthetics; they help release the aromas.
+Pro tip: The key is in the glass.
+Those big round copa glasses really do make a difference.
 Plus, they make you feel like you’re in a chic Madrid bar, no matter where you’re enjoying your cocktail.
-Shop my favorite glasses here.
+Shop my favorite glasses here!

 4. Agua de Valencia

-This one’s for the brunch crowd — or anyone who likes their cocktails strong but sneaky.
-Agua de Valencia is like a mimosa with a Spanish twist, and only really offered in Valencia.
+This one’s for brunch lovers like me, or really anyone who likes their cocktails strong but tasty.
+Agua de Valencia is like a mimosa with a Spanish twist, and only really found in Valencia.

 Ingredients: